 Are you a rule follower?
 I confess I am in most of my life and walk a straight line, but in decorating I believe in breaking the rules.
 Personalizing your space means you should break the rules from time to time.
 That’s what creates an eclectic and a unique-to-you home.
 I’m a big fan of that!

+Normally, homeowners keep the screened porch or patio the same color as their home – like I did.
+Why, because we have to?
 I’m here to tell you to break that rule unless you have an exterior color that works with the interior of your home, but usually that’s not the case.
 What if you have a red siding house, but your interior colors are in shades of green and white?
 You don’t want to be celebrating Christmas all year!

 That brings me to my home and why I sought out something different.
 I love the exterior color, which is a dark grayed blue with black shutters and white trim.
 It’s the perfect mix for my double porch Charleston styled home.

 However, nothing about the downstairs interior of my home is dark.
 It’s all soft pale colors and seeing that dark blue through my kitchen was driving me CRAZY!
 Throughout my downstairs I have a very coastal feel with colors of sand, sea and sky.
 “Iron Frost” wasn’t the the color scheme inside of my home for sure!
 It just sounds cold and dark 🙂

 Trying to brighten up the porch I added furniture, a rug, mirror, drapes and plants…I still wasn’t happy.
 Judge for yourself – it is dark and dreary despite my efforts.
 When you looked through to my screened porch, the light stopped in the space and closed it in.
 Never did I or my guests enjoy this space.
 It just wasn’t inviting.